discmagnet/quality.start/README.md

 Yes and no.

-It really comes down to your definition of an 'elite' pitcher.
-I've found that eQS is good at evaluating a pitcher's consistency; however, eQS doesn't really capture the 'dominance' of a pitcher, which is how most people distinguish the 'good' from the 'elite'.
-As long as the PPS is positive, it doesn't matter by how much, the starter receives an eQS.
-Thus, in order to capture this 'dominance', I chose to look at the starter's Average Pitching Performance Score (APPS) over the course of the full season.
-This paints a picture much closer to what's already in our heads.
+I've found that eQS is a good metric to use when you're evaluating a pitcher's *consistency*.
+There's no doubt JA Happ was one of the most consistent pitchers of 2016.
+We just don't think of him as dominating.
+Unfortunately, eQS doesn't really capture the *dominance* of a pitcher, but we don't need to look far for a metric which does: PPS. eQS answers the "yes" or "no" question of whether a performance was better than league average; PPS tells us by how much.
+The most dominating pitchers will consistently have high PPS's.
+Thus, in order to capture this "dominance", I simply chose to look at the starter's Average PPS (APPS) over the course of the full season.
+In baseball terms, the Average Pitching Performance Score (APPS) is the average lead, or deficit, you can expect to have at the end of the inning of which the starter leaves the game.

+You'll be glad to hear this paints a picture much closer to what's already in our heads.
 Clearly, there are pitchers in the MLB more dominant than JA Happ, and APPS would tell us there are many.
-Here is a list of the Top 20 Pitchers in 2016 in APPS who had at least 20 starts.
+Here is a list of the Top 20 Pitchers in 2016 in APPS (with at least 20 starts).

 | Starting Pitcher |  GS  |  eQS  |  APPS
 :-----------------:|:----:|:-----:|:------: